mattmc3/mattmc3.github.io/content/posts/2024-08-05-mac-terminal-dot-app-vs-iterm2.md

 tags = ["Terminal"]
 +++

-Every once in awhile I wonder if I'm using an unnecessary 3rd party app when what comes built-in on macOS would be sufficient.
-Terminal.app is one such app - I've used [iTerm2] for many years, but I don't use a bunch of its features and every time I open its settings it feels like overkill.
+Every once in a while I wonder if I'm using an unnecessary 3rd party app when a built-in on macOS would be sufficient.
+Terminal.app is one such app - I've used [iTerm2] for many years, but I don't use a bunch of its features, and every time I open iTerm2 settings it feels like overkill.

-I was on my spouse's Mac over the weekend helping her get some things set up, used Terminal.app and was pretty happy with it, so I decided to try it on my Mac.
-Nope.
+I was on my spouse's Mac over the weekend helping her get some things set up and used Terminal.app, and was pretty happy with it.
+So, I decided to try it on my Mac. _Nope._
 It still only supports 256 colors, which I had forgotten.
-This post is here simply to remind me next time I get the bug to use this macOS built-in - just don't.
+This post is here simply to remind me next time I get the itch to use this macOS built-in.

 To replicate this test, run this: